rust-lang/rust/text/0000-string-patterns.md

 that all "string pattern" types would implement, and that would be used by the string API exclusively.

+This fixes the duplication, consistency, and extensibility problems, and also allows to define newtype wrappers for the same pattern types that use different or specific search implementations.

 As an additional design goal, the new abstractions should also not pose a problem for optimization - like for iterators, a concrete instance should produce similar machine code to a hardcoded optimized loop written in C.